If you are a global investor, you can’t ignore China stock markets today, especially China A Shares.

 China stock market was closed to the foreigner

-For those who don’t know, China’s financial market is not freely tradable like US and Europe stock markets.
+For those who don’t know, China’s financial market is not freely tradable like US and European stock markets.
 It was closed and only for domestic investors.
 If you heard about how George Soros broke the Bank of Thailand and how Goldman Sachs rules the world, you know it was guarded for good reason.

-But to join the global trade, China has to open the capital markets.
+But to join the global trade, China has to open capital markets.
 So China had a back door which was Hong Kong.
 Most investors seeking exposure to China used to get access to China in Hong Kong stock exchange via H-Shares.

-Why investing in China A Shares
+Why investing in China A-Shares

 In Chinese, there is a saying “肥水不流外人田” (keep the goodies within the family).
 So if the S-chips listed in Singapore have questionable corporate governance or profitability, it should be well expected.

-Even the H-Shares are dominated by financial institutions and property developers.
+Even the H-shares are dominated by financial institutions and property developers.

 Onshore markets like the Shanghai and Shenzhen stock exchanges offer a much larger universe of Chinese companies.
-China A shares represent the domestic market and are retail focused.
+China A-shares represent the domestic market and are retail-focused.
 You may be already familiar with some of the names such as Kweichow Moutai, Mongolia Yili, Midea and Shanghai International Airport.

 #1.
 Buying China A shares through ETF